aminrj/aminrj.github.io/_posts/2025-05-21-kubernetes-security-mistakes.md

 **[Download the Complete Checklist ]**

-## The Bottom Line
+## The bottom line

-My homelab taught me that Kubernetes security debt isn't just about vulnerabilities—it's about **business survival**.

-The 430,000 I could have lost in a single incident?
-That's not just money—that's trust, reputation, and competitive advantage.

-The 27,000 I invested in proper security?
-That's not just cost—that's insurance, peace of mind, and business continuity.

-**The question isn't whether you can afford to secure your Kubernetes clusters.
-The question is whether you can afford not to.**
+Running unsecured clusters is deferred cost, not accepted risk.
+My homelab experiment put numbers on it: 430,000 in potential damage from mistakes that took 27,000 to fix.

+Do the math before an incident does it for you.

 Your move.

 ---

-Want to discuss Kubernetes security strategies?
-Connect with me on [LinkedIn] or follow my journey on [Medium] where I share real-world insights from my experiments and research.
+Want to compare notes on Kubernetes security?
+Find me on [LinkedIn] or read more on [Medium].